natixco/tabby/README.md

 ## About
 Simple, beautiful timetable application to track your school schedule.
-You can add tasks, change theme with available dark mode and choose language (english, hungarian, german, spanish).
+You can add tasks, change theme with available dark mode and choose language (English, Hungarian, German, Argentinian Spanish, French, Vietnamese, Brazilian Portuguese, Simplified Chinese).
 Made by me and KDani-99.
 We used this bootstrap to make it https://github.com/maximegris/angular-electron.

 To use it, just download the latest version from the releases and run it.